-- (C) changes in Developers or Guarantors (to the extent Guarantors were identified in the Application) not addressed in §10.405(a)(2)(E).
-Changes in Developers or Guarantors will be subject to Previous Participation requirements as further described in §10.204(13) and the credit limitation described in §11.4(a). - (4) Material amendments.
-Amendments considered material pursuant to paragraph (4) of this subsection must be approved by the Board.
-When an amendment request requires Board approval, the Development Owner must submit the request and all required documentation necessary for staff's review of the request to the Department at least forty-five (45) calendar days prior to the Board meeting in which the amendment is anticipated to be considered.
-Before the fifteenth (15th) day preceding the date of Board action on the amendment, notice of an amendment and the recommendation of the Executive Director and Department staff regarding the amendment will be posted to the Department's website and the Applicant will be notified of the posting. (§2306.6717(a)(4)).
+- (D) For Exchange Developments only, requests to change elections made on line 8(b) of the IRS Form(s) 8609 to group buildings together into one or more multiple building projects.
+The request must include an attached statement identifying the buildings in the project.
+The change to the election may only be made once during the Compliance Period. - (4) Material amendments.
+Amendments considered material pursuant to this paragraph must be approved by the Board.
+When an amendment request requires Board approval, the Development Owner must submit the request and all required documentation necessary for staff's review of the request to the Department at least 45 calendar days prior to the Board meeting in which the amendment is anticipated to be considered.
+Before the 15th day preceding the date of Board action on the amendment, notice of an amendment and the recommendation of the Executive Director and Department staff regarding the amendment will be posted to the Department's website and the Applicant will be notified of the posting (§2306.6717(a)(4)).
 Material Amendment requests may be denied if the Board determines that the modification proposed in the amendment would materially alter the Development in a negative manner or would have adversely affected the selection of the Application in the Application Round.
-Material alteration of a Development includes, but is not limited to: - (A) a significant modification of the site plan; - (B) a modification of the number of units or bedroom mix of units; - (C) a substantive modification of the scope of tenant services; - (D) a reduction of 3 percent or more in the square footage of the units or common areas: - (E) a significant modification of the architectural design of the Development; - (F) a modification of the residential density of at least 5 percent; - (G) exclusion of any requirements as identified in Subchapter B of this chapter (relating to Site and Development Requirements and Restrictions) and Subchapter C of this chapter (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules or Pre-Clearance for Applications); or - (H) any other modification considered significant by the Board. - (5) Amendment requests will be denied if the Department finds that the request would have changed the scoring of an Application in the competitive process such that the Application would not have received a funding award or if the need for the proposed modification was reasonably foreseeable or preventable by the Applicant at the time the Application was submitted, unless good cause is found for the approval of the amendment.
+Material alteration of a Development includes, but is not limited to: - (A) A significant modification of the site plan; - (B) A modification of the number of Units or bedroom mix of units; - (C) A substantive modification of the scope of tenant services; - (D) A reduction of 3% or more in the square footage of the Units or common areas; - (E) A significant modification of the architectural design of the Development; - (F) A modification of the residential density of at least 5%; - (G) A request to implement a revised election under §42(g) of the Code prior to filing of IRS Form(s) 8609; - (H) Exclusion of any requirements as identified in Chapter 11, Subchapter B of this title (relating to Site and Development Requirements and Restrictions) and Chapter 11, Subchapter C of this title (relating to Application Submission Requirements, Ineligibility Criteria, Board Decisions and Waiver of Rules); or - (I) Any other modification considered material by the staff and therefore required to be presented to the Board as such. - (5) Amendment requests will be denied if the Department finds that the request would have changed the scoring of an Application in the competitive process such that the Application would not have received a funding award or if the need for the proposed modification was reasonably foreseeable or preventable by the Applicant at the time the Application was submitted, unless good cause is found for the approval of the amendment.